Nexis-Network/codebox/apps/remix-ide/team-best-practices.md

 # Story / Bug fix

-- Prioritised list of PRs / issues are tracked in a GitHub Project, Remix IDE issues are managed by a prioritized backlog.
+- Prioritised list of PRs / issues are tracked in a GitHub Project, CodeBox IDE issues are managed by a prioritized backlog.
 - Every story can be executed by a single developer or a group of 2 or more developers (depending on the size and complexity)
 - Each dev should take the part he/she feels the most comfortable with.
 - Later progress and discussion is updated directly on the issue or pull request (github).